-The flora mitigation strategy for the Program would include minimising vegetation clearing (through the use of existing tracks for the duration of this Program), surveying disturbance areas, avoiding biodiversity features (e.g. threatened flora species), washing down all vehicles entering the Program site to minimise the spread of weeds and rehabilitating the Program site once all activities are complete.
+The mitigation measures outlined in Section 6.2 of the GHD Biodiversity Impact Assessment will be implemented throughout the duration of this Program.
+The flora mitigation strategy for the Program would include minimising vegetation clearance (e.g. use existing access tracks and drill lines where possible), surveying disturbance areas, avoiding biodiverstiy features (e.g. threatened flora species), all vehicles entering the Program site would be washed down to minimise the spread of weeds and rehabilitating the Program site upon the completion of the program.
 The access track would be ~3m wide and would be located to avoid features identified during the pre-clearance surveys where possible.
 Where drill holes are located, the track will be widened to <10m to allow the drill rig to turn around and safe working environment for geologist support vehicles etc. Cleared vegetation would be stockpiled in designated vegetation stockpiles on the side of the track.
-Depending on the density of the vegetation, the vegetation stockpiles would be approximately 4m2 and would be located approximatley every ~50m along the drill lines.
-It is anticipated that ~100 vegetation stockpils would be required.
-Please note that during the vegetation clearing process the Mallee root ball is left in situ as much as possible to allow for regeneration, however there are some occasions where the root ball 'rolls' out during clearing, and there are some occasions where the root ball is removed to avoid tyre punctures or trip hazards at the worksite.
+Depending on the density of the vegetation, the vegetation stockpiles would be approximatley 4m squared and would be located every ~50m along the drill lines.
+It is anticipated that ~70 vegetation stockpiles would be required.
+Please note that during the vegetation clearing process, the Mallee root ball is left in situ as much as possible to allow for regeneration, however there are some occasions where the root ball 'rolls' out during clearing, and there are some occasions where the root ball is removed to avoid tyre punctures or trip hazards at the worksite.
 However, the priority will always be the non-removal of the Mallee root ball as much as is practicable.
+With the implementation of this vegetation mitigation strategy, the impacts on vegetation clearing will be low adverse.
+During a reconnaissance visit, it was concluded that there were no Malleefowl mounds seen within 200m